cucumber/docs/content/community/contributing-to-documentation.md

 # Menu structure
 Pages are displayed in their own section; this is the directory where the file is located.
-Pages in a section are in alphabetical order by default, but can be overridden by specifying `weight`.
+Pages in a section are in alphabetical order by default, but this can be overridden by specifying `weight`.

 # Page structure
 * YAML front matter (with title and summary)